 In the same vein as asking questions, is getting your naturopath to sort through the minefield of information that’s out there these days.
 Some of it will be conflicting and/or not necessarily based on sound evidence.
 It can drive you crazy and cause sleepless nights and I really don’t want that for you.

 Your job is to focus on recovery and making the changes necessary to support a healthier you.
-Leave the minefield to us.
+Leave the minefield to me.

 Interpretation and education regarding pathology tests

-Many of our clients come to us with a bunch of pathology test results in hand, having been told their pathology tests haven’t identified a problem.
+Many of my clients come to me with a bunch of pathology test results in hand, having been told their pathology tests haven’t identified a problem.
 However they may not understand what has been tested or why.

-One of the things we do (generally in the second consultation) is take you through the tests that have been done.
-We summarise them in a spreadsheet so we can see the historical trends and the relationship between test results.
-We then take some time to explain to you what the tests mean, how they relate to your symptoms and whether there are missing pieces of the puzzle.
+One of the things I do (generally in the second consultation) is take you through the tests that have been done.
+I summarise them in a spreadsheet so we can see the historical trends and the relationship between test results.
+I then take some time to explain to you what the tests mean, how they relate to your symptoms and whether there are missing pieces of the puzzle.

-This is often one aspect of our naturopathic approach that many of my clients absolutely love.
-They start to understand how their body is functioning and we can see tangible results of the progress they are making as the numbers change.
+This is often one aspect of my naturopathic approach that many of my clients absolutely love.
+They start to understand how their body is functioning and we can see tangible results of the progress they are making as their numbers change.